usaid-cs/yesterday-i-learned/random.md

 1. The british flag is upside down when [the red (Scottish) line does not touch the pole at the top half of the flag][google 3]
 1. Blind programmers use [extremely fast TTS][freecodecamp] to "read" code.
 1. The `<small>` HTML tag is reserved for defining "smallprint" or legal text.
-1. "Benjamin Franklin was not trusted to write the Declaration of Independence because he might hide a joke in it" is false.
-[He simply did not care to write it, disliking his work being edited by others.][reddit 22]
 1. [The Mozambique drill][wikipedia 63] consists of shootong twice in the chest, then one to the head, to make sure someone is dead.
 1. "Cortana" the AI name came from Halo.
 1. [Native Americans did not grow corn, beans, and squash together][reddit 23].
 The plants do not mutually benefit each other.